 Windows Timeline is a unified activity history explorer that received a prominent placement next to the Start menu button in Windows 10 .
-You can see all your activities including your web browser history and app activity across all your Windows devices in one place; and pickup and resume activities you were doing on other devices.
+You can see all your activities including your web browser history and app activity across all your Windows devices in one place, and pickup and resume activities you were doing on other devices.
 This is a useful and cool feature, but it’s also a privacy nightmare.

-You may have read about a cool new browser extension that adds your web browsing history from third-party web browsers — including Firefox, Google Chrome, Vivaldi, and others — to Windows Timeline.
+You may also have read about a cool new browser extension that adds your web browsing history from third-party web browsers — including Firefox, Google Chrome, Vivaldi, and others — to Windows Timeline.
 The extension attracted some media attention from outlets like MSPoweruser, Neowin, The Verge, and Windows Central.

-I helped develop the extension and made sure to add prominent information about how the extension works and its consequences for user privacy.
+I contributed to the development of the extension and made sure to add prominent information about how the extension works and its consequences for user privacy.
 The way Windows Timeline works has some serious implications for user privacy, and the extension should have raised some attention to the matter or at least raised some eyebrows.

 The first version of the extension even had a bug that submitted all activities from private/incognito mode web browsing to Microsoft.
 (Sorry about that; fixed in version 1.0.2.)
 Yet no one even raised the topic of privacy or the massive data collection that Microsoft do through Windows Timeline.